ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Users that saw all available episodes

+!!! info ""
-> List of users who have seen all available episodes of the Plex item.
+    List of users who have seen all available episodes of the Plex item.
 This rule is only available for shows.

 - Key: Plex.sw_allEpisodesSeenBy
 - Availability: shows, seasons